 Being able to leave work every night with the knowledge that you’ve made a differenceis becoming increasingly rare for members of the modern-day workforce.
 Because of hectic schedules, widespread downsizing and fiercely competitive office environments, many workers are simply content with making it through the workday without suffering a nervous breakdown.
 While working with recovering addicts can prove stressful, watching them break free of addiction and re-enter society will lift your heart and fill you with a sense of professional pride few other jobs can match.

 In addition to expanding to your knowledge base, working at a rehab facility will provide you with valuable information that can benefit your community.
 Holding public talks on the signs and causes of addiction will help people identify substance abuse problems in themselves or loved ones.
 Make a point of giving attendees your work email and office phone number after the talk in case they have any pressing follow-up questions.
 Don’t be surprised if your facility winds up with a few new residents after a successful talk.

 Having Room for Advancement

-Working as a counselor at a rehab facility comes with ample room for advancement.
+According to workers accounts at Legacy Healing Miami – working as a counselor at a rehab facility comes with ample room for advancement.
 If the facility’s directors consistently receive positive feedback from current and former patients about the services you provide, you may soon be looking at a promotion.
 Additionally, counselors who excel at their jobs are liable to find themselves occupying top-tier positions in the departments of their respective facilities.